troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 But let's explore an example that often reveals our faulty intuition around exponential growth.
 Here, we imagine a jar rich in resources, seeded with just the right number of bacteria so that if each bacterium splits every 10 minutes, the jar will become full of bacteria in exactly 24 hours.
 The experiment starts right at midnight.
 The question is: at what time will the jar be half full?

 Think about this on your own for a minute.
-Normal intuition might suggest a half-full jar at noonâhalfway along the experiment.
+Normal intuition might suggest a half-full jar at noon halfway along the experiment.
 But what happens if we work backwards?
 The jar is full at midnight, and doubles every ten minutes.
 So what time is it half full?

 The answer is one doubling-time before midnight, or 11:50 PM. [](#fig:expgrowth:bacteriajar) illustrates the story.
 At 11 PM, the jar is at one-64th capacity, or 1.7% full.
 So, for the first 23 of 24 hours, the jar looks basically empty.
 All the action happens at the end, in dramatic fashion.